3888/JavaTrainingProjects/README.md

 # JavaTrainingProjects
-My Java examples from different courses
+My Java examples from different courses.
-This project may cointain not Java convention codestyle for my own easy vision of "memory palace".
+This project may contain not Java convention code style for my own easy vision of "memory palace".